 In these extremely trying and painful times, Housing & Residential Life affirms its commitment to diversity and inclusion.
 We believe that Black lives matter and acknowledge the ways racial inequities exist in our communities.
 We are here to support residents and staff as we all take a strong stand against racism and oppression so that we can provide a safe residential experience for all our students, free from hate.

 - Housing staff is committed to talking directly with students about their experiences on campus and in the dorms.
 We will be inviting students to participate in dialogue session and surveys during their time living on campus.

 - Our residential curriculum prioritizes Cultural Understanding.
 Now, more than ever, these opportunities to learn about oneself and others is critical.

-- In partnership with African American Student Affairs, Housing supports the Building Leaders and Creating Knowledge (B.L.A.C.K.) theme community in Pima dorm.
+- In partnership with African American Student Affairs, Housing supports the Building Leaders and Creating Knowledge (B.L.A.C.K.) community in Pima dorm.

 - Housing leadership will be critically engaging with UAPD in the context of the ongoing national and local crises centered around policing and marginalized communities.

 - Listening to our students, staff, and the Coalition of Black Students and Allies’ (COBA) list of demands, Housing will be creating a new training curriculum this year that specifically addresses unconscious bias, power and privilege, and the ways racial inequities show up on campus and in our department.

 This group is for UA students passionate about societal transformation and social change.
 ACT’s mission is to: educate students on issues of equity and equality, to have pride in the University of Arizona’s diversity, and to take action to make UA a more inclusive place.
 Talk to your RA or Community Director during move-in to learn more and join this exciting organization.